dgeb/jquery-mobile-test/README.md

 Please see the branches of this project to see the different behaviour.

-## jquery-mobile 1.0b1
+## jquery-mobile 1.0rc1 - with DOM caching

-In this branch, pages are cached, but are removed from the cache as soon as another one is shown.
-This strategy works well.
+In this branch, pages are cached and are removed from the cache as soon as another one is shown.
+This strategy, which worked in 1.0b1, doesn't work in 1.0rc1.
+A blank page will be shown when navigating back to a page that's already been shown.

+For example, load Page A, then Page B, then Page A again (it won't be loaded).

 ## MIT LICENSE